lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 Hmm
 ---

 It's my intuition that these test suites that we're writing... well, they shouldn't be classes.
 They don't describe things that you can instantiate sensibly and that then have behaviour.
 They certainly don't [send messages to one another, like "proper objects" do](http://www.inf.ufsc.br/poo/smalltalk/ibm/tutorial/oop.html).
-Classes are just convenient containers for these loosely-related essentially-procedural tests.
+Classes are just convenient containers for these loosely-related essentially-procedural test bodies.

 I believe that this intuition is what lies behind my interest in other test frameworks.
 From it springs all the ideas about composing or describing the systems under test in more dynamic or more natural ways.

-[^hmm]: In theory you could set `MiniTest::Unit.runner` to be something which does nothing at all, as long as it responds to a `_run` method.
-Anyway.
+In the next article, we'll look at how [RSpec][] works under the hood, and finally how {l kintama} does.
+Without having done the comparison yet, my guess is that they are very similar, but even within the alternate approach of *block*-defined tests there are many different paths you can take...

 [^why-a-hash]: For some reason this collection of classes is stored in a Hash, but it seems like the keys of the hash are the only aspect used, so I don't understand why it isn't an Array...
 [^plugin-hooks]: There are actually quite a few more methods called, but I'm ignoring hooks principally used by plugin authors.
 [^suite]: ...a.k.a. `TestCase` subclass, a.k.a. your actual tests.
 I'm not sure why the MiniTest code is riddled with references to 'suites', when the classes that it's actually running are called `TestCases`.
 Perhaps it's a compromise involving historic names of classes in [test-unit][]?